 Agricultural productivity is measured as the ratio of agricultural outputs to agricultural inputs.
 Therefore output is usually measured as the market value of final output, which excludes intermediate products such as corn feed used in the meat industry.
 This output value may be compared to many different types of inputs such as labour and land (yield).
 These are called partial measures of productivity.
 Agricultural productivity may also be measured by what is termed Total Factor productivity (TFP) when all crops of the farm are in the numerator and all inputs in the denominator.
 When a single input is used (with one or more output) one has partial factor productivity.
-This method of calculating agricultural productivity was established to remedy the shortcomings of the partial measures of productivity are usually attributed to technological improvements.
-Olayide and Heady (1982), defined agricultural productivity as the index of the ratio of farm output to the value of the total input used in productivity as the output.
+This method of calculating agricultural productivity compares an index of agricultural inputs to an index of outputs.
+This measure of agricultural productivity was established to remedy the shortcomings of the partial measures of productivity notably that it is often hard to identify the factors that cause them to change.
+Changes to total factor productivity are usually attributed to technological improvements.
+Olayide and Heady (1982), defined agricultural productivity as the index of the ratio of farm output to the value of the total input used in producing the output.